Ankuritacs1/Research-Methodology-Final-Project/README.md

 ## Manifest

-Here are list of top files from this project /src/preporcessing.ipynb --> This file is creating the decision tree img ----------> folder contains images for the readme
+Here are list of top files from this project

+survey.py --> This file is giving the suggestion whether to go for cloud or on-premise solution img ----------> folder contains images for the readme

 ## Project Architectural Overview